Nonstationary Reinforcement Learning with Linear Function Approximation: Proofs in Section

 To guarantee the above inequalities hold, we can set $\delta=\frac{1}{4}$ and let $\frac{(d-3)\sqrt{H}}{\sqrt{T}}\leq\frac{1}{8}$.
 Now we get back to bounding Eq.~\ref{eqn:kl}.
 Let $\Delta=\frac{(d-3)\sqrt{H}}{\sqrt{T}}$ and suppose $\bm v$ and $\bm v'$ only differ in one coordinate.
 Then

 Furthermore, let $E_{i, b}$ be the the following event:

-In other words $E_{i, b}$ is the event that the learner take sup-optimal action for one coordinate for more than half of the episodes.
 Let $q_{i, \bm{v}}=\Prob[E_{i, v_i}|\bm{v}]$, the probability that the agent is taking sub-optimal action for the $i$-th coordinate for at least half of the episodes given that the underlying linear MDP is parameteriezed by $\bm{v}$.
 We can then lower bound the regret of any algorithm when running on linear MDP parameterized by $\bm{v}$ as:

 since whenever the learner takes a sub-optimal action that differs from the optimal action by one coordinate, it will incur $2\sqrt{\frac{H}{T}}(H-1)$ expected regret.
 Next we take the average over $2^{d-3}$ linear MDP instances to show that on average it incurs $\Omega(d\sqrt{HT})$ regret, thus there exists at least one instance incurring $\Omega(d\sqrt{HT})$ regret.
 Before that, we need to bound the summation of bad events under two close linear MDP instances.
 Denote the vector which is only different from $\bm{v}$ in $i$-th coordinate as $\bm{v}^{\oplus i}$.
 Then we have